 - 1. Add a Precipitation Calculator node to the System Definer.
-If you used the Precipitation Simulation template, click the node to display the Configuration settings window.
+If you used the Precipitation template (on the My Projects Configuration window under Non-Equilibrium), click the node to display the Configuration settings window.

 - 2. In the Precipitation Calculator Configuration window, enter the settings on the Conditions and Options tabs.
 These are described separately:

 - Matrix Phase

 - Precipitate Phase

 - Calculation Type

 - Options Tab Advanced Settings

 - 3. Once you have finished defining the Precipitation Calculator, you also choose settings on the Plot Renderer.
 Some additional settings are specific to the "Precipitation Calculator Plot Renderer" on page 41.